alexvoss/mkdocs-material-fork/docs/insiders/installation.md

   [^4]:
-    While you could just add the `write:packages` scope to the personal access token created to access the Insiders repository, it's safer to create a dedicated token which you'll only use for publishing the Docker image.
+    While you could just add the `write:packages` scope to the personal access token created to access the Insiders repository, it's safer to create a dedicated token, which you'll only use for publishing the Docker image.

   [^5]:
     The Insiders repository contains two GitHub Actions workflows: